kubernetes-sigs/kube-scheduler-simulator/simulator/docs/extender.md

 to the `kubeSchedulerConfigPath` value in the Simulator Server Configuration.

-For example, if you run the server on `http://localhost:8080/scheduler/`, the configuration will look like this.
+For example, if your extender listens `http://localhost:8080/scheduler/`, the configuration will look like this.

 ```yaml